-For individuals interested in participating in U.S. POINTER: Click here for site contact information to see if you might be eligible to participate in the study.
+If you're interested in participating in U.S. POINTER, click here for contact information to see if you might be eligible.